Louis Cavagnari

 In September 1878 he was attached to the staff of a British mission to Kabul, Afghanistan, which the Afghans refused to allow to proceed through the Khyber Pass.
 In May 1879, after the British-Indian forces had invaded Afghanistan, and the death of Afghan Emir Sher Ali Khan, Cavagnari negotiated and signed the Treaty of Gandamak with Sher Ali Khan's son and successor, Mohammad Yaqub Khan.
 With this treaty, the Afghans agreed to admit a British representative to Kabul, and the post was conferred on Cavagnari, who also received the Star of India and was made a KCB.
 He took up his residence in July 1879.
 On 3 September 1879, Cavagnari and the other European members of the mission, along with their guards who were made up of The Guides, were killed after he refused the demands of mutinous Afghan troops.

-Cavagnari was survived by his wife, Lady Cavagnari (née Mercy Emma Graves), whom he had married in 1871.
+Cavagnari married in 1871 Mercy Emma Graves.
+After her husband′s death, Lady Cavagnari was allowed the use of apartments in Hampton Court Palace by Queen Victoria.